The Best Guide for a Magical Garden of the Gods Wedding (Updated for 2025)

 Garden of the Gods Elopement Packages

 Hi, I’m Meagan!
-I’m an elopement photographer based in Colorado & help couples from all over the U.S. elope in their dream locations.
+I’m an elopement photographer based in Colorado & help couples from all over the U.S. and beyond elope in their dream locations.

 I have a special elopement package exclusively for Garden of the Gods – inquire below for your elopement!